 Together, we can directly impact the lives of LGBT youth, the service providers with whom they work, and the communities in which they live.
 Learn more about our work and how you can get involved!

-Through a broad continuum of public education & engagement, advocacy & public policy, youth collaboration, research, and community organizing programs, we're working to end LGBT youth homelessness by creating systemic change.
+Through a broad continuum of public engagement, public policy, youth collaboration, research, and community organizing programs, the True Colors Fund is creating a world in which young people can be their true selves.
 Learn more about each of our program areas: